DanielBMarkham/Info-Ops3/manuscript/chapter21.md

--# Section 5
+-# Section 5: Rapid Integrated Human-Machine Product Development

-Integrated Human-Machine Product Development: Learning at Scale
+MPO for the win!